slatedocs/slate/source/includes/_endpoint-dataset.md

 description | string | Optional longer string. archived | boolean | Whether the variable should be hidden from most views; default: false. owner | URL | Provide a team URL to set the owner to that team.
 If omitted, the authenticated user will be the owner.
-notes | sting | Blank if omitted.
+notes | string | Blank if omitted.
 Optional notes for the dataset. start_date | date | ISO-8601 formatted date with day resolution. end_date | date | ISO-8601 formatted date with day resolution.
 is_published | boolean | If false, only project editors will have access to this dataset.